maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x09 (`\t`) CURSOR-EOLN
-The control character CURSOR-EOLN moves cursor to the right-most position (position 4).
+The control character CURSOR-EOLN moves the cursor to the right-most position (position 4).
 This is convenient for printing right aligned (e.g. numbers).

 See also CURSOR-LEFT, CURSOR-RIGHT, and CURSOR-HOME.